naerhy/snow-crash/level00/resources/README.md

 ## Walkthrough

-Once connected, our first instinct is to check the content of the home directory for the current user.
+We check the content of the home directory for the current user.

 ```bash
 level00@SnowCrash:~$ ls -la